penk/Kakuhomaru-bridge/README.md

 - Step 1: Attach the Piezoelectric Rods

     Carefully slice open the heat shrink tubing of the under-saddle pickup with a utility knife to retrieve the piezoelectric ceramics.
-Position the ceramics with the positive end towards the G string (bass side) and the marked negative end towards the E string (treble side).
+Position the ceramics with the positive end towards the  E string (treble side) and the marked negative end towards the G string (bass side) .
 Fix them in place on the PCB using a tiny drop of CA glue at each end.

     ![](./images/kakuhomaru-step-1.jpg)